hasura/ndc-spec/rfcs/0007-additional-type-representations.md

 | Bytes | Base64-encoded bytes | String |
 | JSON | Arbitrary JSON | JSON |

-### Remove Int and Number representations
+### Deprecate Int and Number representations

 Connector authors should use fixed-precision integer and floating-point types.

-In the unlikely case a developer actually wants a 53-bit integer, they can use the new JSON type, and we can consider adding a 53-bit integer representation later.
+We can deprecate these now and remove them in a future release.

-### Make representation required
+### Default representation to JSON

-Abstract scalar types should use either Bytes or JSON representations going forward.

-This way, we can more precisely specify how encoding for other transports should work for each representation, when we get to the point where we implement other transports.
+In a future release, we will make representations required.
+For now, we can document that a missing representation is equivalent to using `JSON`.

 ## Alternatives considered